What Does a Capture Card Do? Discover if You Need One to Stream

 They all have the same basic functionality, so which one you use depends on personnel preference.
 Some feel more comfortable with Elgato’s brand recognition, while others prefer budget-friendly options.

-You can’t go wrong with any of these three choices.
+You can’t go wrong with any of these choices.

 Razer Ripsaw HD